 Ageru and Kureru

-The most common way to say the verb "to give or receive" is あげる (ageru) and くれる (kureru), but when to use each of them?
+The most common way to say the verb “to give or to receive” is あげる (ageru) and くれる(kureru), but when should each one be used?

-• あげる – The ageru is used when I give to you, you give to others, I give to others, someone gives to someone;
+• あげる – Ageru is used when I give to you, you give to others, I give to others, someone gives to someone;

-• くれる – The kureru is used when someone gives it to me, you give it to me, someone gives it to you;
+• くれる – Kureru is used when someone gives to me, you give to me, someone gives to you;

-We should remember that the donor is the subject of the sentence, and it is accompanied by the particles は or が.
+We must remember that the giver is the subject of the sentence, and it is accompanied by the particle は or が.
 The recipient is accompanied by the particle に.

 ねえ、朝ご飯作ってくれる?